SKIP TO PAGE CONTENT

 Procedure

 1. Faculty should immediately report all incidents of academic dishonesty to the appropriate division head and the Vice President of Instruction in writing.
-The report will include the date, time and place of the event, names of students involved, and a summary of the infraction.
+The report will include the date, time, and place of the event, names of students involved, and a summary of the infraction.

 2. The Vice President of Instruction and the Division Head will review the written report and consult with the instructor to determine an appropriate course of action.
-Actions taken could include a reduction in grade for the assignment, refusal to accept the work with a grade of zero, assignment of the grade of “F” for the course.
+Actions taken could include a reduction in grade for the assignment, refusal to accept the work with a grade of zero, and assignment of the grade of “F” for the course.

 1. In extreme cases of academic dishonesty, the division head and instructor may elect to pursue formal disciplinary action by providing a written summary of the incident to the Vice President of Instruction.
-The Vice President of Instruction will review the incident report, consider the seriousness of the event and render a decision.
+The Vice President of Instruction will review the incident report, consider the seriousness of the event, and render a decision.

 2. If a student chooses to appeal further, the student needs to notify the Vice President of Instruction or the Vice President of Student Services within three (3) working days.
 The Vice President of Instruction and Vice President of Student Services will assemble the Student Appeal Committee.
 The Student Appeal Committee will follow existing Northeast policy to consider the case and render a decision.
 Disciplinary action in cases where the charges are found to be true may include removal from the class with a grade of “F” or removal from the college for repeated offenses.

-3. The student Appeal Committee’s decision is considered final.
+3. The Student Appeal Committee’s decision is considered final.

 Artificial Intelligence

 NEMCC encourages the adoption and responsible use of artificial intelligence (AI) tools as aids to enhance learning and productivity.
 It is important to understand that AI tools are intended to support student work, not replace original thought or effort.
 These tools should be used only with the explicit and clear permission of each individual instructor, and then only in the ways allowed by the instructor.
 Students should approach the use of AI tools with academic honesty and ethical considerations.
-If it is proven that a student submits AI generated work without instructor approval, the NEMCC academic honesty policy will be enforced.
+If it is proven that a student submits AI-generated work without instructor approval, the NEMCC academic honesty policy will be enforced.

 Student Identification Cards